Yarmouth starts new intiative to spotlight its strengths

 For the first time, the town will have a branding strategy with guidelines, according to Economic Development Director Scott LaFlamme.

-Blaze Partners, a Yarmouth-based business, will be heading the project, which will cost the town just under $24,000, using money that’s already been set aside from funds set aside for economic development.
+Blaze Partners, a Yarmouth-based business, will be heading the project, which will cost the town just under $24,000, using money that’s already been set aside for economic development.

 The town has not quantified the financial return on its investment in the initiative, but “we’re confident that the collateral will help support our business development policies,” LaFlamme said.